 The take-home message is that athletes who have a gluten intolerance will reap the benefits of eliminating gluten from their diet.
 But for those without an intolerance, eliminating processed gluten foods and consuming a healthier diet overall may lead to better health and improved athletic performance.

 Unless it is medically necessary (like being diagnosed with celiac disease), runners should not give up gluten as part of their training diet.
 By cutting out gluten, runners may start to avoid entire food groups which could deprive the body of essential nutrients and energy needed to fuel the body when training.

-- Apple or banana with nut butter (or handful of nuts).
+- Apple or banana with nut butter (or a handful of nuts).

-- Gluten free wrap filled with tuna, hummus, lettuce, cucumbers, and tomatoes.
+- Gluten free wrap filled with chickpeas, hummus, lettuce, cucumbers, and tomatoes.

 - Tofu stir fry with brown rice (or cauliflower rice!), broccoli, peppers, onions, gluten free soy sauce or coconut aminos, tofu, and a side salad.

-- Be careful of soups, sauces, marinades.
-Wheat flour, soy sauce, and gluten containing chicken/vegetable stock are often added into these foods, so be sure to read labels and ask when ordering at restaurants!
+- Be careful of soups, sauces, and marinades.
+Wheat flour, soy sauce, and gluten-containing chicken/vegetable stock are often added into these foods, so be sure to read labels and ask when ordering at restaurants!

 - Ask your doctor about medications, vitamins, and supplements.
 Unfortunately, many medications, vitamins, and supplements have gluten containing fillers added to them.
 Be sure to speak with your doctors and order vitamins/supplements from brands that are certified gluten free.